quienxmi/sdk-iframe-project/readme.md

 <iframe id="iframeDom" height="500" width="100%"></iframe>
 ```

-You can use a `class` to add more properties to your iframe, such as padding or margin.
+You can use a class to add more styles to your iframe, such as padding or margin.
 When the module performs automatic resizing, it will take padding into account to avoid scrolling.

 ### Configuration Object